v923z/micropython-ulab/README.md

 # Firmware

-Pre-compiler firmware for a number of hardware platforms can be downloaded from Roberto Colistete's gitlab repository: https://gitlab.com/rcolistete/micropython-samples/-/tree/master/Pyboard/Firmware/v1.12_with_ulab/ Since a number of features can be set in the firmware (threading, support for SD card, LEDs, user switch etc.), and it is
+Compiled firmware for many hardware platforms can be downloaded from Roberto Colistete's gitlab repository: https://gitlab.com/rcolistete/micropython-samples/-/tree/master/Pyboard/Firmware/v1.12_with_ulab/ Since a number of features can be set in the firmware (threading, support for SD card, LEDs, user switch etc.), and it is